My Challenge to Adapt to the Unpredictable AxSpa

 At some point, aside from a full-time job, I was doing acting training classes during evenings and weekends.
 I was never questioning how I would feel on a busy day, or whether I would have enough energy to do it all and still enjoy it.
 I think I was taking my health for granted as I used to be healthy and happy every day.
 The notion of good days and bad days simply did not exist for me.

-Being diagnosed with AxSpa has significantly changed my way of living my life.
+Being diagnosed with axial spondyloarthritis (AxSpA) has significantly changed my way of living my life.
 The way to organize my life, planning for living a fulfilled life, doing many activities that were making me feel good, all were suddenly obsolete.
-Aside from the process of accepting my diagnosis, which took me a few years, and the management of AxSpa symptoms, the hardest thing for me has been to modify my lifestyle so I could enjoy doing things while pacing myself and introducing some flexibility in the way I was planning things.
+Aside from the process of accepting my diagnosis, which took me a few years, and the management of AxSpA symptoms, the hardest thing for me has been to modify my lifestyle so I could enjoy doing things while pacing myself and introducing some flexibility in the way I was planning things.

 I had to develop a different approach